rikosintie/CookBook/Aruba/Backup.md

 **Copy the backup configuration from a TFTP server**

-Note:If you are using the Out of Band interface you must include oobm.
+Note: If you are using the Out of Band interface you must include oobm.

 The format is: